gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

 @anchor banked_calls
 ### Banked Function Calls
-Banked functions can be called as follows:
+Functions in banks can be called as follows:
   - When defined with the `BANKED` keyword.
 Example: `void my_function() BANKED { do stuff }` in a source file which has had its bank set (see above).
   - Using @ref far_pointers
   - When defined with an area set up using the `__addressmod` keyword (see the `banks_new` example project and the SDCC manual for details).